cemc-oper/nwpc-nost/README.md

 NWPC operation system tool suite, including such components:

 * A job submission script using in SMS.
-* A analyze to error log of the script above.
+* CLI commands used to manipulate SMS client and SMS server.

 Introduction
 ----

-### SMS Job Submission Script
+### SMS Job Submission Tool

+Including SMS Job Submission script and its analytics script:

+#### Submission script

-Submit job scripts of SMS to LoadLeveler, and check whether it is succeeded.
+Submit job scripts of SMS to LoadLeveler, and check whether the submission is succeeded.

-### SMS Job Submission Error Log Analytics Script
+#### Submission Error Log Analytics Script

-A script to analyze the error log of failed SMS job submissions.
+A script to analyze the error log of SMS job submissions which are failed.

+### SMS CLI

+CLI commands to manipulate sms client and sms server.

 Please refer to README.md in each component's directory for detailed introductions.